susannacifani/TicTacToe-Unity/README.md

 You can click Reset to make a new round keeping the score (like in the last example).
 Or you can click New Game to start a new game and clear the score.

+# To play the game
+Download the file .exe and double click on it to play the game.